syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Errorbar-Chart.md

 ### Cap Line Style

-You can define the CapLineStyle for the error bar lines using [HorizontalCapLineStyle]() and [VerticalCapLineStyle]() properties as in the below code examples.
+You can define the CapLineStyle for the error bar lines using the [HorizontalCapLineStyle]() and the[VerticalCapLineStyle]() properties as in the following code examples.

 #### Horizontal Cap Line Style